Passing California Smog Tests

 When fuel (HC) and air (O2 + N2) are combusted the ideal product would be energy and water vapor (H20).
 Because the combustion process is imperfect, CO is one of the byproducts produced.
 CO is measured as a percentage of the exhaust gas.
 It is a colorless odorless gas and if you breath it, it will combine with the hemoglobin in your blood and make you sick or kill you in larger doses.
 Running your engine in the garage is a great way to pass out and possibly die.

 CO is also used as an indicator of fuel mixture ratio.
 An ideal percentage of excess CO would be zero.
 In practice the %CO measured is a few percentage points: a fuel ratio the VW engine can burn efficiently in all climates, temperatures and conditions.
-For example, 1-2% would be a relatively lean fuel ratio for a VW especially fuel injected models; 10% very rich (so much so that you can smell the unburned fuel from the exhaust pipe).
+For example, 1-2% would be a relatively lean fuel ratio for a VW especially fuel injected models; 10% is very rich (so much so that you can smell the unburned fuel from the exhaust pipe and see it collect on the ground if it has been raining).

 4. Fail vs. GP: